Michiana Working Group for Earth Restoration

 Mutual Aid Collective: Building Together

 Network of neighbors dedicated to the "Golden Age" of sustainable living—Doing, Making, and Being together.
 Our mission is to build systems of community care where quality food, clean water, grounded wellness, housing, and fulfilling work are accessible to all.
-We pool our resources and leverage community strength alongside cutting-edge Harmonic, Photonic, and Vibrational technologies to support one another.
+We pool our resources and leverage community strength alongside cutting-edge Harmonic, Photonic, Vibrational, Grounded, and Oxygenated technologies to support one another.

 Collective resilience hubs. through initiatives like FarmLife and Vendor City, restoring and reclaiming local food and water systems.
 Cultivating a culture of reciprocity featuring:

-• Community Exchange: Local garden markets and cooperative vending pads.
+Community Exchange: Local garden markets and cooperative park n plug vending pads.

 By utilizing decentralized communication apps and transforming the gig economy into a network of service-based mutual support, ensure that every resident has the opportunity to contribute and thrive.